I asked him what he thought she meant when she said "something happened that was very hurtful and frightening."

 We have many secrets that we keep from others.
 Some secrets are meant to be kept to ourselves.
 But the most damaging secrets are the ones that we fail to acknowledge, even to ourselves.
 This may be the case for you.
 The thought of facing the abuse is so uncomfortable that you may want to take the memories (and all the thoughts and feelings that accompany such memories) and lock them up in a trunk in the basement.
 You may do this consciously; or you may have done it so long ago that you have forgotten all about it.
 In either case, even though the trunk is locked, the secret will unconsciously control your thoughts, feelings, and behaviors Once you acknowledge the abuse you will begin to take control.
 You will no longer be a victim to the secret.

-Once you have acknowledged the abuse and the emotions to yourself, the next step is disclosure--telling someone else.
+Once you have acknowledged the abuse and the emotions to yourself, the next step is disclosure–telling someone else.
 One result of hiding the secret is that you may feel a certain amount of alienation.
 Wounded men often feel misunderstood, detached, or estranged from others.
-Saying, "I was sexually abused" or "I feel angry at my father for physically abusing me" will have a cathartic affect on you.
+Saying, “I was sexually abused” or “I feel angry at my father for physically abusing me” will have a cathartic affect on you.
 You are likely to feel an immediate release of inner pressure, as if a load has been removed from your chest.
 The disclosure process may involve telling friends or other family members of the abuse, although this does not mean you should blurt out your secret to everyone you meet.
 Telling your secret to a supportive person will help you feel less alone in the world.
 Disclosure is not very different from the idea of confession: it is a cleansing process that helps you feel a sense or relief.

 Eventually you may want to confront your abuser.
 But this should not happen until you have become quite comfortable with your own healing process.